MollyAdamsson/elevated-eats/README.md

 ![image](readme/images/smallerdevice.png)

-As logged out the user is able to see the isgn in and sign up links The user can view a fully responsive menu, the items are different depending on wether the user is logged in or not.
+The user can view a fully responsive menu, the items are different depending on wether the user is logged in or not.

 When they are logged in they can see: